Experience-Monks/browser-lessons/README.md

 }
 ```

 The following will make a binary command line application which users can run to view your lesson.
-Make sure to add:
+Add the following to the top of your bin js file:
 ```
 #!/usr/bin/env node
 ```
-To the top of your main js file.

-This is how you'd use browser-lessons to create your own lesson applications:
+This is how you'd use browser-lessons to create your own lesson applications.
+All options sent to the browserLessons are option but are documented here:
 ```javascript
 #!/usr/bin/env node